 The Orange County Veterans Memorial at Chapel Hill

 The Commissioners of Orange County have also approved a prominent site for the memorial at the Southern Orange County Human Resources Complex campus on Homestead Road above the Seymour Center.
+Our next step fundraising and preparation for formal site design approval.
+We are working hard preparing for a presentation to the Orange County Commissioners in September.
+You can follow our progress by following our site news blog.
+Just click here or on the News Blog icon to the right.

 We have come a long way since this memorial was originally proposed to the Chapel Hill Town Council in 2013.
 Many veterans and interested parties were there to support the proposal.
 Russell Edmister and Jams Stallings of the Veterans of Foreign Wars C. V. Cummings Chapel Hill Post 9100 spoke on behalf of the many veterans and veterans’ groups in our area.